olnor18/SCCP-documentation/git/workflows.md

 This means that if you e.g. want to bump the version v1.0.0 to v1.0.1 your commit message to main should include the string '#patch'.
 There is no default version bump and therefore this workflow will fail if the commit message does not contain any of the three strings required to bump a specific version.

 ### Build and release helm chart
-The [**Build and release helm chart**](../templates/github-workflows/build_release_helm_chart.yaml) workflow, lints, retags, builds and releases a helm chart to github while updating the chart version to the most resent tagged version in the git repository.
-The workflow is triggered when the **Version Bump** workflow completes or when a new tag is pushed.
+The [**Build and release helm chart**](../templates/github-workflows/build_release_helm_chart.yaml) workflow, lints, builds and releases a helm chart to github while creating a release tag from the version in the helm chart.
+The workflow is triggered when there is a push to main branch.

 #### configuration
 In the workflow you can set a value for **USE_QUOTES_HELM** to true or false.